JAKimball/JAKimball/README.md

 </div>

-I'm Jonathan Kimball.
-I'm a software engineer with a passion for learning and building things.
-I'm currently working on a few projects and working to make them open source and available on GitHub as time permits.
+I'm Jonathan Kimball, a software engineer passionate about learning and building things.
+I am engaged in multiple projects.
+As time allows, I will make more of them available on GitHub.

 <!-- I'm also looking for a job.
 If you're interested in hiring me,
 please reach out to me at -->